The internet is just like any other business – you have to invest time and effort in order to make it a success.

 Core Web Vitals is a set of analytics that measure the health and performance of a website.
-These metrics help businesses understand how their websites are performing and identify areas for improvement.
+These metrics help businesses understand how their websites are performing.
+With them, you will Identify areas for improvement.

-Google focus on these metrics to help the marketing team understand how users experience their web pages.
+Google focus on C.W.V. metrics to help the marketing team understand user experience.
 These are three areas of user experience are evaluated by Core Web Vitals:

 - Pages loading performance.